Shinty - A Scottish sport with similarities to hockey and hurling with historic roots but remains a current fast-paced game.

 There are many opportunities to progress your shinty career through our club such as playing for the Scottish universities squad or our close partners at the local shinty club, Aberdeen University Camanachd, who compete in leagues and cups against other teams across Scotland.

 We provide both Camans (Shinty sticks) and helmets for everyone.
-Just bring yourself and some shin guards!
+Just bring football boots and some shin guards if you have!

 Interested?
 Come join us at our training: